-The Mariner East 2 is a 350-mile pipeline that would carry dangerous gas liquids across the state of Pennsylvania, terminating at the Marcus Hook facility south of Philadelphia.
+The Mariner East 2 is a 350-mile pipeline that would carry dangerous highly volatile liquids across the state of Pennsylvania, terminating at the Marcus Hook facility south of Philadelphia.
 It poses a serious safety risk to communities all along the pipeline route.
 But communities along the pipeline route have been organizing to stop it, and winning key victories along the way.